 Hot nights are tough to get through without air conditioners.
 An old trick is to freeze your sheets in a plastic bag for a couple hours before you hit the bed.
 An ‘Egyptian Method’ asks you to wet your bedsheet and then wring out the water to use it as a blanket that will help you fall asleep faster.
 You can place a towel under it if you don’t enjoy the excess moisture.

 Lightbulbs, especially incandescent bulbs and appliances emit heat when plugged in.
 Don’t overlook turning them off.
 It’s perhaps the easiest way to cut down on unnecessary heat, and on your electricity bills!

 Look for shade

 Lastly, a no-brainer that people ignore and then end up regretting.
-Stay indoors when you can.
+Stay indoors when you can in peak summer.
 Shift your outdoor exercise timings to cooler hours of the day – early morning or late evening.
-Not a bad idea to invest in a small, portable battery-powered fan, increasingly being spotted with travellers of-late.
+Not a bad idea to invest in a small, portable battery-powered fan that is increasingly being spotted with travellers of-late.

 Latest posts by Garima Ghosh (see all)

 - Air Purifiers: What You Need To Know Before Buying Them - November 12, 2019